Application, Admission & Enrollment

 Can I register on behalf of someone else?

 Current regulations do not allow registration by a third party.
-If you are unable to register in person due to unforeseen circumstances, please contact the registration office.
+If you are unable to register in person for a valid reason, please contact the registration office.

 Can I register by mail?